 SSL Certificate contains two keys, public and private key.
 To implement SSL both these key works together to create an encrypted connection.
 The public key is used for encryption data and with private key data is decrypted.

 To install SSL, you need to generate an SSL certificate, which can be created by buying a certificate or by generating a self-signed SSL certificate.
 SSL can be implemented on a domain with dedicate IP only.

 The SSL certificate contains information of Website, Address of the website owner, etc.

-After generating SSL certificate, you need to install it on your server or your domain.
+After generating an SSL certificate, you need to install it on your server or your domain.

 Here, I will tell you how to create a self-signed SSL certificate and install the certificate on your domain using WHM and cPanel.

 How to Create and Install a Self-Signed Certificate?